illegitimis/Tutorial/azure/legend.md

 - one server in each rack runs a special piece of software called `fabric controller`
 - `orchestrator` manages links to all fabric controllers, user requests

+## FedRAMP

+Federal Risk and Authorization Management Program

+## Firewall

+control what traffic is allowed on the network.

+## FQDN

+fully qualified domain names

+## front door

+Fast, reliable, and more secure cloud content delivery service with intelligent threat protection.

 ## FRS

 File Replication Service